ARCHITRAGHAV/JAVASCRIPT-LEARNING/03_Basics/JavaScript_Execution_Process.md

-JavaScript Exexution Context -> how the program of javascript executes on different types of run-time environment.
+JavaScript Exexution Context -> how the program of javascript executes on different types of JavaScript run-time environment.

-Global Execution Context of Browser is Window Object.
-We can get it by using this keyword.
+Global Execution Context of Browser is Window Object, we can get it by using this keyword.

-Global Execution Context of Node Js is an empty Object.
-We can get it by using this keyword.
+Global Execution Context of Node Js is an empty Object, we can get it by using this keyword.

 JavaScript is a single threaded language.
 In this every code works as a process.